altskop/house-cat-bot/README.md

 ## Planned Core Features
 - Larger sets of message and response models to increase the impact of the bot
+    - add functionality such as !thesaurizethis, !poll, !set_away_message, /roll,
+- Allow bot to listen to voice (perhaps respond in some ways or record?).
+For example, it could be controlled in voice to call Rhythm or smth
+- Add soundboard functionality
+- Meme-generation
+- Add a web interface to change bot's parameters (such as voice etc.)
 - TBD

 This list will be updated once I figure out what I want this bot to do.
 I haven't really given it a thought and just rolled with everything I could think of.